-The post Are these the best blue chip shares to buy on the ASX 200? appeared first on Motley Fool Australia.
+The post Why I would buy Telstra and these ASX blue chip shares right now appeared first on Motley Fool Australia.

 So if you like trustworthy, stable, high-performing companies that pay fat fully franked dividends – we’ve got you covered!

 Stock #1 is a beloved old Australian company turning its attention to high-margin businesses... and rapidly returning cash to shareholders with its hefty dividend...

 While Stock #2 is an online powerhouse that’s rapidly gaining market share all around the globe... poised for years (or even decades) of tremendous growth...

 Even better, Stock #3 offers a whopping 6.5% grossed-up dividend!
 Which beats the rates on term deposits right out of the water – and offers the potential for capital gains, too.

 You can discover all three shares inside our new report right now.
 To scoop up your FREE copy, simply click the link below right now.
 But you will want to hurry – this free report is available for a LIMITED TIME ONLY!

 - Man bets $221,666 on one ASX stock